WillWalters1/WillWalters.github.io/README.md

 # Will Walters Career Experience

 This github includes my resume and website for career experiences.
-On my website, I will expand on experiences I have put in my resume and add more.;
+On my website, I will expand on experiences I have put in my resume and add more.